tadscottsmith/docker-trunk-recorder-dashboard/README.md

 - Provides error handling for initialization issues
 - Shows detailed progress during initialization
 - Logs all database operations for troubleshooting

+The initialization script is mounted into the container and executed automatically during startup, ensuring consistent database configuration across deployments.

 ## Basic Configuration